Skip to main content

 Understanding the Law of Nullification

-So What is Jury Nullification?
+So, What is Jury Nullification?

-But then again, under this procedure, the jury could try and vote to convict a person even though it’s not sure of guilt or innocence.
+But then again, under this procedure, the Jury could try and vote to convict a person even though it’s not sure of guilt or innocence.
 But at least in that last example, if the evidence fails to support a conviction, judges may still direct a verdict of acquittal.

 Can a Jury Nullify a Personal Injury Case?

 Perhaps.
 But let’s compare and contrast a bit.
 In a criminal case, if a jury returns an acquittal, then generally, it’s game over.
-The Court nor the prosecutor is allowed to appeal a criminal acquittal.
+Neither the Court nor the prosecutor is allowed to appeal a criminal acquittal.

 For example, the verdict is “generally a finding of liability or lack of accountability (rather than a finding of guilty or not guilty).”
 (See Lars Noah, “Civil Jury Nullification,” Iowa Law Review 86 (2001): 1601.).
-Many examples exist of jury nullification in both civil and criminal matters.
+Many examples of jury nullification exist in both civil and criminal matters.

 Furthermore, the Seventh Amendment protects and recognizes the pre-existing Natural rights of the Jury.